CMA-ES/libcmaes/README.md

 libcmaes is designed and implemented by Emmanuel Benazera on behalf of Inria Saclay / Research group TAO / LAL Appstats.

 ### Build
+Below are instruction for Linux systems, for building on Mac, see https://github.com/beniz/libcmaes/wiki/Building-libcmaes-on-Mac-OSX

 Beware of dependencies, typically on Debian/Ubuntu Linux, do:

 ```